 Even Elizabeth Taylor proposed to one of her eight husbands!
 Michael Wilding received a proposal from the actress, businesswoman, and humanitarian.

 Why should you consider proposing?

 If you want to propose to someone, don’t let any gender stereotype hold you back.
-When you are considering "should I propose to him," consider the following.
 After you and your partner have discussed engagement, either one of you should be able to do it.
 Remember, a proposal can be a surprise, but an engagement shouldn’t be.
-Make sure you and your boyfriend are on the same page about getting married before either of you make it official.
+Make sure you and your boyfriend are on the same page about getting married before either of you makes it official.
 After that, go for it!
 You should feel empowered to tell him that you want your “forever” to include him.
 Don’t wait for him to tell you.

 How should I propose?

 Now that you’ve decided to pop the question, how will you do it?
 Planning a proposal can be such an exciting time and you know your relationship best.
 Whether you do it at home, on vacation, at a restaurant, or surrounded by friends and family, those details will be based on your relationship.
 That said, an engagement ring has historically been the centerpiece of a proposal.
 If you want to maintain that tradition, you can propose with a wedding band for him, or you can get a ring that you will wear following the engagement.
 If you get a ring for yourself, we suggest choosing a simple solitaire with a “place-holder” center stone, like MiaDonna’s Diamond Hybrid®, and then choosing your “official” engagement ring together.
 Did you know we have an upgrade program where you can get a full credit to upgrade to a lab-grown diamond and the setting of your dreams.
 But if you know what you want and don't mind paying for it yourself, then go ahead and get the ring of your dreams for the proposal.
 After all, it's about doing what feels right for you and your partner.